nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Adding a Client while all Clients are being shown

    1. Test case: `cadd n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/injured-thigh t/allergy-dairy` <br>
-      Expected: First contact is added to the list. <br>
+      Expected: Client is added to the list. <br>
-      Details of the added contact shown in the status message.
+      Details of the added Client shown in the status message.

    1. Other incorrect Add Client commands to try: <br>
-       `cadd n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/injured-thigh` (exercise type not added), <br>
+       `cadd n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/injured-thigh` (email not added), <br>
        `cadd n/John Doe p/98765432 e/example.com a/311, Clementi Ave 2, #02-25 t/injured-thigh t/allergy-dairy` (invalid email address) <br>
       Expected: Client is not added.
 Error details are shown in the status message.